Reviews You Can Rely On

 Measured Charge Time 25 min

-If you're on the hunt for a heavy-duty cordless tool and are looking for a tool-only option, then the Milwaukee M18 FUEL is a prime candidate.
-It is great for heavy-duty applications, offering more than enough drilling and driving power for just about every task imaginable.
-Our testers felt “much more comfortable the whole way through” on the driving tests when compared to others.
-Lending confidence and consistency throughout your work day.
-The battery is also efficient as it bores more holes and drives in more screws than other models using the same-capacity battery.
+If you're on the hunt for a burly cordless tool, and you are ok with buying a battery separately, then the Milwaukee M18 FUEL is a prime candidate.
+This drill has a 1,200 in-lbs reported max torque, making it great for heavy-duty applications and offering more than enough drilling and driving power for just about every task imaginable.
+Our testers felt “much more comfortable the whole way through” during the 3" screw tests when compared to others, and this model crushed it in our lag screw test, driving the beefy fastener to its full 5" depth.
+We feel satisfied knowing that this tool will lend an element of confidence and consistency to your work day.
+It performed nearly as well in our drilling metric; when we attached our 5-inch hole saw bit, the M18 was able to drill all the way through a solid core door in just 15 seconds.
+The battery is also efficient as it bores more holes and drives in more screws than other models using the same-capacity battery and has one of the shortest charge times to boot, taking just 25 minutes to fully refuel.

-The Milwaukee M18 FUEL is noticeably heavy, weighing quite a bit more than other contenders.
-It also lands on the pricier end of the spectrum.
+The Milwaukee M18 FUEL is noticeably heavy, weighing quite a bit more than other contenders at just over 4 lbs.
+However, this is not an unusual weight for a tool of this caliber.
+Our bigger gripe is that it lands on the pricier end of the spectrum, not even counting the battery or charger.
 Those who don't plan on using a drill regularly or might not require the drilling and driving power for heavy-duty applications may find other options more suitable for their budget.
-While the M18 FUEL is the best model we tested from a pure performance perspective, the tool alone costs nearly as much as the entire Kobalt XTR 24-volt kit, which offers comparable performance while including a battery and charger, and maybe the better option for those just starting to build out a power tool set.
+While the M18 FUEL is the best model we tested from a pure performance perspective, the tool alone costs nearly as much as the entire Kobalt XTR 24-volt kit, which offers comparable performance while including a battery and charger.
+However, if you have other Milwaukee tools (and already own 1-2 batteries in this system), then the M18 FUEL is an unstoppable drill to your lineup.

 Read more: Milwaukee M18 FUEL 1/2" Drill Driver review